-FTC to investigate Facebook over Cambridge Analytica data scandal: report
+Cambridge Analytica suspends CEO over Facebook data usage

+The board of Cambridge Analytica says it has suspended CEO Alexander Nix pending a full independent investigation of his actions.

-U.S. and European lawmakers have demanded an explanation of how the consultancy, Cambridge Analytica, gained access to the data in 2014 and why Facebook failed to inform its users, raising broader industry questions about consumer privacy.
+U.S. and European lawmakers have demanded an explanation of how the consultancy, hired by Donald Trump's campaign, gained access to Facebook users' personal data in 2014 and why Facebook failed to inform its users, raising broader industry questions about consumer privacy.

-Facebook will brief U.S. Senate and House aides on Wednesday, congressional staff said.
+The board cited comments Nix made to an undercover reporter for Britain's Channel 4 News and other allegations of wrongdoing for its action Tuesday.

+It said his comments "do not represent the values or operations of the firm and his suspension reflects the seriousness with which we view the violation."

+Earlier in the day, Facebook said it had been told by the Federal Trade Commission (FTC) that it would receive a letter this week with questions about the data acquired by Cambridge Analytica.
+It said it had no indication of a formal investigation.

+"We remain strongly committed to protecting people's information.
+We appreciate the opportunity to answer questions the FTC may have," Facebook Deputy Chief Privacy Officer Rob Sherman said.

-The FTC, the regulatory agency in charge of consumer protection, is looking into whether Facebook violated terms of a 2011 consent decree of its handling of user data that was transferred to Cambridge Analytica without their knowledge, a person familiar with the matter told Bloomberg.
+The FTC, the regulatory agency in charge of consumer protection, is reviewing whether Facebook violated a 2011 consent decree it reached with the authority over its privacy practices, a person briefed on the matter told Reuters.

 "We are aware of the issues that have been raised but cannot comment on whether we are investigating.
 We take any allegations of violations of our consent decrees very seriously as we did in 2012 in a privacy case involving Google," an FTC spokesman said.